AlmasB/FXGL/CONTRIBUTING.md

 ## Workflow

-Typically there are 2 branches: `master` and `x.y.z`.
+Typically there are 2 branches: `master` and `dev`.
 The `master` branch is for releases only.
-All the work goes to and stems from the `x.y.z` branch.
+All the work goes to and stems from the `dev` branch.
-Hence, after cloning you should always branch away from `x.y.z` and once your work is complete, pull a request back to `x.y.z`.
+Hence, after cloning you should always branch away from `dev` and once your work is complete, pull a request back to `dev`.

 ## Development

 Due to use of Kotlin, the only feasible IDE is [IntelliJ IDEA](https://www.jetbrains.com/idea/).
-To start developing FXGL you can setup IDEA (2017.2.5+) as follows:
+To start developing FXGL you can setup IDEA (2018.3.4+) as follows:

 1. Fork FXGL into your GitHub repo, then clone your repo to your machine.
-1. `cd` to that directory -> `git checkout -b BRANCH_NAME x.y.z`, where `x.y.z` is next version and `BRANCH_NAME` is your working branch.
+1. `cd` to that directory -> `git checkout -b BRANCH_NAME dev`, where `BRANCH_NAME` is your working branch.
 1. Open IDEA -> File -> New -> Project from Existing Sources -> Select the cloned FXGL directory.
 1. Import project from external model -> Maven -> Next -> Next.
-1. Select the provided Maven project to import -> Next -> Use JDK8+ -> Next -> Finish.
+1. Select the provided Maven project to import -> Next -> Use JDK11 -> Next -> Finish.

 You now should see something like this: